 Wales and Scotland are much more attached to the United Kingdom than Macau and Hong Kong are to China.
 Their immigration procedures are the same as England and Northern Ireland, they all share the same currency, though Scotland still prints their own pound pegged to the British Pound.

 The Vatican is completely landlocked within the city of Rome and country of Italy.
 There are formal borders, but no city walls.
 The military protection is provided by Italy outside of the Vatican and within the country, Switzerland has been outsourced for protection in the Holy See for centuries.

 But it is a country, and I have been there several times.

 There is an official club that can help determine these matters.
 They would officially count all of the above “countries” as they are nations.
-The group was originally started when there were far less territories and a much longer journey to reach them.
-It was more or less a “You’ve visited 75% of the world” club, but nonetheless I would still like membership.
-I intend on joining them and as it stands right now I am nearly half way there, with two more on the list for this year (Aruba and India).
+The group was originally started when there were far fewer territories and a much longer journey to reach them.
+It was more or less a “You’ve visited 75% of the world” club, but nonetheless, I would still like membership.
+I intend on joining them and as it stands right now I am nearly halfway there, with two more on the list for this year (Aruba and India).

 Looking at our upcoming trip list, 58% are places we have already been and that’s 7 of 12 trips.
 Last year we had even more repeats.
-We are pleased to take out time to get to the century club and are enjoying catching the Sherpita up, country by country.
+We are pleased to take out time to get to the century club and are enjoying catching our daughter up, country by country.